cruftyoldsysadmin/documentation/datamodels/Impact Claim.md

 ### Data Model
 Every Impact Claim must contain the following information

-- **templateId**: Contains an IPLD reference to the impact claim template
+- **templateID**: Contains an IPLD reference to the impact claim template
 - **indicator**: To classify the metric that will be captured by this impact claim
 - **claimDate**: The date and time the impact claim was made
 - **impactDate**: The date and time the impact was delivered
 - **location**: The location where the impact claim was delivered
-- **serviceAgentId**: Is the DID of the service agent that delivered the service
+- **serviceAgentID**: Is the DID of the service agent that delivered the service
-- **serviceCenterId**: The DID of the center or organisation that the service agent belongs to
+- **serviceCenterID**: The DID of the center or organisation that the service agent belongs to
 - **beneficiaries** *(optional)*: Is a list of DIDs for beneficiaries of this impact service
 - **productsUsed** *(optional)*: Is an array of the product identifiers of any products used in the delivery of the impact service.
 This could be a barcode or other number identifying the product
 - **claimData**: The list of claim specific keys and values that are captured for this claim bassed off the impact claim template